 Also tell your references about the jobs you are applying for, so they can begin to think about how your skills and abilities match the jobs.

-There are several types of recommendation letters you can use for job searching including academic recommendations from teachers or professors, references from employers, character references, and online recommendations on professional networking sites like LinkedIn.
-Read here for more information on the different types of recommendation letters you can request from references.
+There are several types of recommendation letters you can use for job searching including academic recommendations from teachers or professors, references from employers, character references, and online recommendations on professional networking sites.

 A professional reference is a reference from a person who can vouch for your qualifications for a job.
 This is the most common kind of reference.